3 boys can be a lot of work, but there are significant perks to this mom-job!

 My family is just like your family in so many ways.
 But there are some things ONLY boy moms know.
 Read to find out what they are?

-DISCLAIMER: This post isn’t intended to say that boys are better than girls or any of that silliness, but simply that having 3 boys isn’t something to pity!
+DISCLAIMER: This post isn’t intended to say that boys are better than girls or any of that nonsense, but simply that having 3 boys isn’t something to pity!
 If you enjoyed it, please pass it on!
-Also, there are a couple affiliate links in this post to products I think are helpful for boymoms That means I get a small referral fee when you purchase through them, without increasing your cost at all.

 1) Boys appreciate my poop jokes